Opacity of graphene independent of light frequency and polarization due to the topological charge of the Dirac points: Effect of impurities

 \section{Effect of impurities}

 We proceed to utilize a many-body formalism to investigate the opacity of graphene under the influence of impurities.
-To give an analytical result at low energy, we adopt the spinless linear Dirac model of the basis $(c_{A{\bf k}},c_{B{\bf k}})$ near the ${\bf K}$ point as described by Eq.~(6) of the main text, and consider the potential scattering
+To give an analytical result at low energy, we adopt the spinless linear Dirac model of the basis $(c_{A{\bf k}},c_{B{\bf k}})$ near the ${\bf K}$ point as described by Eq.~(\ref{graphene_linear_Dirac_Hamiltonian}), and consider the potential scattering

 where $V$ is the strength of impurity potential.
 We will focus on only one spin species near the ${\bf K}$ valley, since all the four spin-valley flavors give the same result.
 The corresponding vertex for the $\ell=\left\{n,m\right\}$ band is